SungardAS/lambda-formation/README.md

 #### Example

-Run a CloudFormation Template that uses lambda-formation resources in `sa-east-1`, which as of this writting does not support Lambda.
+Run a CloudFormation Template `sa-east-1` (as of this release does not support Lambda) that uses lambda-formation resources in `us-east-1`.

 1. Upload the lambda-formation project to us-east-1 (or other Lambda supported region)